Josh Heinrichs: History

-The Rooftop Session EP was released March 26, 2013, and immediately debuted at #1 on the iTunes Best selling reggae charts and debuted in its first week at #2 on the Billboard Reggae Charts.
+The Rooftop Session EP was released March 26, 2013, and immediately debuted at number one on the iTunes Best selling reggae charts and debuted in its first week at number two on the Billboard Reggae Charts.

-Good Vibes, Heinrichs' fourth solo studio album, was officially released March 11, 2016 and debuted at #1 on the Billboard, iTunes and Amazon Reggae Charts.
+Good Vibes, Heinrichs' fourth solo studio album, was officially released March 11, 2016, and debuted at number one on the Billboard, iTunes and Amazon Reggae Charts.

-The Best Yet, Heinrichs' first "Greatest Hits" album, was officially released November 25, 2016, and debuted at #13 on the Billboard, #4 on iTunes Reggae and #2 on Amazon Reggae Charts.
+The Best Yet, Heinrichs' first "Greatest Hits" album, was officially released November 25, 2016, and debuted at number 13 on the Billboard, number four on iTunes Reggae and number two on Amazon Reggae Charts.

 GanJah Records

 GanJah Records is a midwest US reggae record company founded by Heinrichs and his wife, Kaytee.
 Writing, recording, producing and marketing independent reggae albums worldwide since 2001.
 To date they have released albums for Jah Roots, Josh Heinrichs, SkillinJah, 77 Jefferson and Lance Sitton and The Seed.